AshkanDehghan/UnityAutoReference/README.md

 # AutoReference
-Simple Auto Reference Objects In Unity Without Drag And Drop OR Find .
+Simple Auto Service Locator For Reference Objects In Unity Without Drag And Drop OR Find .

 ## Usage
 - 1 Add Release Unity Package To Your Project